GabrielAgrela/OSCoDBOT/README.md

 Web Control Panel
 - Live status shows running/paused state, selected modes, and remaining cooldowns reported from the state contexts.
 - Counters persist between runs (`bot.counters.json`) and session deltas reset each time you press **Start**.
-- The settings drawer edits `.env` in place and hot-reloads the machine when possible.
-You can tune match/verify thresholds, toggle snapping, change cooldown ranges with dual sliders, adjust logging/capture options, and point at custom shot directories.
+- The settings drawer edits `settings.json` in place and hot-reloads the machine when possible.
+You can tune match/verify thresholds, toggle snapping, adjust cooldowns, logging, capture options, hotkeys, and hosting parameters, all without restarting the bot.
 - The log view streams the last ~400 entries with severity coloring; `/shots/latest` preview shows the newest annotated match (enable `SAVE_SHOTS`).
 - Metrics include the active state/step, last action duration, cycle count, memory/handle usage, capture health, and the current game window rectangle.